 If you have a degree in an animal-related course, such as animal science, veterinary technology, and the like, you’re already at an advantage.

-If not, then try and find a gig as a pet sitter or dog walker, or volunteer at an animal shelter, animal rescue group, or a veterinary clinic.
+If not, then try and find a gig as a pet sitter or dog walker, or volunteer at an animal shelter, animal rescue group, or veterinary clinic.

 3. Create a business plan.